This post may contain affiliate links. Please see my full disclosure for details.

-After I bake off my chocolate, vanilla and strawberry sponge I decorate my cake with… you guessed it, chocolate, vanilla and strawberry frosting!
+After I baked off my chocolate, vanilla and strawberry sponge I decorate my cake with… you guessed it, chocolate, vanilla and strawberry frosting!
 I love how easy this cake is to decorate, especially with using 3 of my favorite Crazy Frosting flavors.

 Your friends’ jaws will drop when they see the 3 Layer Neapolitan cake standing tall with a stripe of brown, white and pink frosting.
 I can’t think of a better way to celebrate any occasion!